Shabana Azmi: HIV/AIDS prevention and management

 In October 2001, Azmi spoke at the Sixth International Congress on AIDS in Asia and the Pacific on preventing HIV and safeguarding reproductive health.
 She appealed to the "influential leaders" to dedicate intellectual and financial resources for tackling the HIV/AIDS epidemic.
 She also encouraged "film stars, sportspersons and other celebrities" to "voluntarily convey HIV/AIDS prevention and control message to the people."
-She called for upon the policymakers to target adolescents "as a priority group" for their prevention work.
+She called upon the policymakers to target adolescents "as a priority group" for their prevention work.
 "The issues of sexuality and sexual health must be taken out of the closet.
-We need to realise that adolescents are increasingly involved in sexual activity and that they are not fully informed of the risks of the HIV infection or other sexually transmitted diseases," she said, "If government does not ensure adolescents access to unbiased information on HIV/AIDS and the means to avoid infection.
+We need to realise that adolescents are increasingly involved in sexual activity and that they are not fully informed of the risks of HIV infection or other sexually transmitted diseases," she said, "If the government does not ensure adolescents access to unbiased information on HIV/AIDS and the means to avoid infection.
 There is a real danger that the epidemic could grow out of proportion in the very near future."

 As the goodwill ambassador of South Asian Regional Cooperation (SAARC), she campaigned against the "unjust and unjustified" ostracism of people suffering from HIV/AIDS.
 Speaking at a 2009 press conference organized by SAARC Tuberculosis Center in the Kathmandu, Nepal, she said that HIV is "not just a medical problem" but a "social, cultural and economic" issue.

 After the first case of HIV/AIDS was detected in India in the 1980s, Azmi starred in a Doordarshan advertisement aimed at dispelling the commonly-believed myth that HIV/AIDS spreads through physical touch.
 In the ad, she is seen hugging a child, presumably an AIDS patient, and saying: "Chhoone se AIDS nahi hota.
 Chhoone se sirf pyar failta hai."
 (AIDS is not spread through touch.
 Only love spreads by touch).
 She later mentioned that the ad achieved the "highest recall among ads" that year.
 In a Bengali film Meghla Akash (2001), directed by Nargis Akhter, she played a physician treating AIDS patients.
-In 2009, she partnered with a nonprofit organisation TeachAids to voice educational animations about HIV/AIDS protection in English, Hindi and Urdu.
+In 2009, she partnered with a nonprofit organisation TeachAids to voice educational animations about HIV/AIDS protection in English, Hindi, and Urdu.
 Javed Akhtar advised TeachAids for the animation's Urdu script.

 Azmi was also a member of the National AIDS Commission (of India).